 Admission Requirements & Details

 The information regarding admissions below may provide a better idea of the students The University of Texas at San Antonio accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any college or dual credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to UTSA.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.